MEDITEST REVISE

 • Vascular

-There are two main formats:
+There are two main question formats:

 • Extended Matching Questions (EMQs): You’ll read a clinical stem and select the most appropriate answer from a long list of options, often grouped by diagnosis, management, or investigation.